 The S’No Risk Guarantee purchase time frame runs from August 1 through November 15, 2013, and is good on any Toro snowblower.

 Dress properly for the job.
-Be sure to wear adequate winter garments and footwear that will improve footing on slippery surfaces.
-Wear safety glasses, and avoid any loose-fitting clothing that could get caught in moving parts.
-Be careful of long hair.
+Wear adequate winter garments and footwear that can handle slippery surfaces.
+Put on safety glasses, and avoid loose fitting clothing that could get caught in moving parts.
+Tie back long hair.

+Use extreme caution on slopes and hills.
 Do not clear snow across the face of slopes.
-Use extreme caution when changing directions on slopes.
+Be cautious when changing directions on slopes.
 Do not attempt to clear steep slopes.

 Turn OFF your snow blower if you need to clear a clog or repair it.
 If you have to repair your machine, remove debris or unclog built up snow, always turn off your snow blower.
 Wait for all moving parts to come to a complete stop.
 Disconnect the spark plug wire or power cord.

 KEY SAFETY TIP: Never put your hands inside the auger or chute.
 Use a clean out tool (or stick) to unclog wet snow or debris from your snow blower.
 Your hands should never go inside the auger or chute.

 Know where your cord is.
 If you have an electric powered snow blower, be aware of where the power cord is at all times.
 Avoid tripping.
 Do not run over the power cord.

 Fact Sheet: Safe Operation Practices for Snow Blowers